corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/api-crypto-extensions.md

 The Double SHA-256 is supported by the platform but lets assume that you want to support Triple SHA-256 where the first pass calculates the message digest and consequent passes calulate digest of the the previous pass result.

-In Kotlin he code may look like bellow:
+In Kotlin the code may look as follows:

 ```kotlin
 package com.example.crypto